jimktrains/algorithmic_anarchy/riscv-mapped.md

 functions into the address space, and (maybe?) handle them special in the emulator such that they incure a reduced instruction count.

+The other option is having all of the functions defined via macros and inline assembly to be an ecall, but handling them as special cases of jal, j, and jalr seems to be easier and preserves some type checking.

 In addition to memory-mapped io, there is a section of memory that will be saved and reloaded each run.
 All other memory and registeres are reset.